redstone59/TwitchMakesATAS/README.md

 ### PIANO frame
 Changes the piano roll to start from the frame specified.
 Requires a majority vote.
-*Note: Updating the piano roll is a literal snail and will freeze other GUI elements.
+*Note: Updating the piano roll takes about a minute and will freeze other GUI elements.
 Use with care.*

 ### REFRESH
 Refreshes the piano roll.
-Requires a majority vote. *Note: Updating the piano roll is a literal snail and will freeze other GUI elements.
+Requires a majority vote.
+*Note: Updating the piano roll takes about a minute and will freeze other GUI elements.
 Use with care.*